Sivananda Yoga Health Educator Training

 The Sivananda Institute of Health & Yoga (SIHY) seeks to empower individuals with classical Yoga tools and Self-knowledge to promote integral health, to reduce stress, to restore balance and a sense of purpose in one’s life.

-Join us for the inaugural two-year, 800-hour Yoga Health Educator Training beginning October 21, 2017.
+Our next two-year, 800-hour Yoga Health Educator Training will begin in October 2019

 Who benefits from this knowledge: